How to Season Your Heatlie BBQ Hot Plate

 This is what you should aspire your plate to look like.

-Stainless steel plates will look like this but only in two big streaks across the plate.
-This indicates stainless steels inferior heat spreading abilities.
-See below...
+Stainless steel plates will look like below, with two big discoloured streaks across the plate.
+This indicates how and where stainless steel is spreading the heat, with high concentration over the burners and less so around the edges.

 Steps for Seasoning Your BBQ